IgniteUI/help-topics/topics/02_Controls/igGrid/03_Features/13_Virtualization/01_igGrid_Enabling_and_Configuring_Virtualization.md

 The following topics provide additional information related to this topic.

 - [Virtualization Overview](igGrid-Virtualization-Overview.html): This topic introduces the Virtualization feature of the `igGrid` control.
+- [Feature Compatibility Matrix (igGrid)](Feature-Compatibility-Matrix(igGrid).html): This topic shows the compatibility between `igGrid` features when enabled at the same time.

 ### <a id="samples"></a> Samples